iri/gserv/README.md

 # gserv
-A lean and simple UDP graphics server written in C/SDL2
+A lean and simple UDP graphics server, written in C/SDL2